fatihcaliss/shadcn-time-range-picker/README.md

 - Customizable initial start and end times.
 - Adjustable width and height for select items.
 - Optional Apply button with customization options.
+- Adjustable button position (row or column layout).
+- Customizable labels for start and end time selects.
 - Built with ShadCN UI components for a consistent and elegant UI.

 ## Installation